 Areas of Study

-The Department of Communication Studies and Theatre offers a B.A. in Communication Studies, B.A. in Theatre (in moratorium), Minor in Communication Studies, and an interdisciplinary Minor in Public Relations in coordination with the Department of English.
+The Department of Communication Studies offers a B.A. in Communication Studies, Minor in Communication Studies, and an interdisciplinary Minor in Public Relations in coordination with the Department of English.
 Coursework, including internships and service learning opportunities, integrates theoretical understanding of communication with practical application of communication skills.
 In consultation with their advisor, students select courses that complement their unique interests and career goals, building a program that challenges and prepares them for the future.

 Communication Studies examines the methods and manners through which people communicate in verbal, nonverbal, and written formats.
 The field includes the study of health communication, interpersonal communication, media and new technologies, organizational communication, performance studies, public relations, rhetoric and public speaking.
 Theatre examines the ways in which life may be portrayed through the theatrical stage, and encompasses the study of acting, directing, costuming, scenic design, and lighting.

 Health Communication is a relatively new and exciting area in Communication Studies.
 Health Communication research focuses on patient/physician communication, organizational communication within healthcare, popular media and how representations of illness in films and on television impacts how we think about health, health promotion campaigns, cultural differences in how health and illness are experienced, and illness narratives.
 Careers in the allied health fields (interpreters, educators, trainers, and public relations spokespeople) are expected to be among the largest growing segment for employment opportunities in the next 20 years.